libriscv/libriscv/README.md

 ## Instruction set support

-The emulator currently supports RV32GCB, RV64GCB (IMAFDC) and RV128G.
+The emulator currently supports RV32GCB, RV64GCB (imafdc_zicsr_zifence_zba_zbb_zbc_zbs) and RV128G.
-The F and D-extensions should be 100% supported (32- and 64-bit floating point instructions).
-Atomics support is present and has been tested with multiprocessing, but there is no extensive test suite.
-The Golang runtime uses atomics extensively.
+The A-, F-, D-, C- and B-extensions should be 100% supported on 32- and 64-bit.
 V-extension is undergoing work.

 The 128-bit ISA support is experimental, and the specification is not yet complete.
 There is neither toolchain support, nor is there an ELF format for 128-bit machines.
 There is an emulator that specifically runs a custom crafted 128-bit program in the [emu128 folder](/emu128/).